Arunkumar-selvaraj-1204/Assignments/UnderTheHood/Exploration_Questions.md

 5. Explain the difference between value types and reference types in C#.
 <br> Value Types
 <br> &emsp; They follow value semantics.
-The only way to modify the value of a variableis through the variable itself.
+The only way to modify the value of a variable through the variable itself.
 <br> &emsp; The values stored in the variable are independent of other variables.
 <br> &emsp; They are derived from the System.ValueType class.
 <br> &emsp; Value types are stored in the stack.
 <br> &emsp; Example of value types in C# are all built-in types such as int, decimal, bool, DateTime, etc and all structs.
 <br> Reference Types
 <br> &emsp; They follow reference semantics.
 The variables of this type stores an identity of some object, called the reference and not a value.
-<br> &emsp; The values stored in the varibale is dependent on other variable.
+<br> &emsp; The values stored in the variable is dependent on other variable.
 <br> &emsp; They are derived from the System.Object class.
-<br> &emsp; For reference type varibles, the reference is stored in stack and the variable values are stored in heap.
+<br> &emsp; For reference type variables, the reference is stored in stack and the variable values are stored in heap.
 <br> &emsp; Examples of reference types in C# are List, array, strings, etc and all classes.

 6. Describe the concept of garbage collection on .NET and its advantages.